 You should season the steak with your favorite salts and peppers.
 You can also marinate the steak, but plan for more time than a typical beef cut.

 Preparing a tomahawk steak takes time.
 You cannot expect to cook it quickly on the grill like you would a sirloin steak.
-If you’ve ordered your steaks online and they arrived frozen, you need to thaw them in the refrigerator for 24 to 36 hours.
+If you’ve ordered your meat online and it has arrived frozen, the best way to thaw steak is in the refrigerator for at least 24 hours.
 Before you cook the steak, let it reach room temperature, which adds another 30 to 40 minutes to your prep time.

 Once the meat reaches room temperature, pat it dry and season it.
 Smoking a tomahawk steak takes at least two hours.
 Roasting it in the oven takes about 30 minutes.